MomentaiChris26/AccioCurios/README.md

 As demonstrated below, the ERD contains 6 tables, that interact with listings in one way or another.

+The primary table 'listings' contains connections to all tables in the ERD.

+Firstly, its separates two attributes into its own tables.
+These are conditions and categories.
+The relationship between this is that conditions and categories can have many listings.
+The purpose of this is to allow users to search for specific listings based on those attributes.

+Next, table connected to Listings, is the User table.
+Users can have many listings and a listing will belong to a user.
+This is set up this way for authorization purposes.
+It assigns the listing to a user which only the user can modify or delete the listing.

+Comments table is attached to listings.
+A Listing can have many comments.
+The comments belong to specific listings as the user would have a space to communicate between each other for stuff such as inquiries.

+Finally, the purchase history table is designed to store relevant data relating to when a user has completed a purchase.
+It

 ### ERD
 ![AccioCurios ERD](./resources/erd.png)

 ### Schema

 Extract from Application Schema